FabianGarciaXY/data_pipeline_/README.md

     │   ├── models           # Data model definition
     │   └── routes           # API endpoints
     ├── data
-    │   ├── jobs             # Module to data into the database │   ├── resources
+    │   ├── jobs             # Module to save the data into the database │   ├── resources
     │   │   └── inputs       # Contain the script to collect data
-    │   ├── scripts          # A bash script to execute the diferent tasks(get data, start server) │   └── transformations  # Here is the code to create a the dataframe └───
+    │   ├── scripts          # A bash script to execute the diferent tasks(get data and start server) │   └── transformations  # Here is the code to create a the dataframe └───
 ```